olly-larkin/hlp2020-verilog/lhl2617/README.md

 This folder contains code for the `Verishot.Visualise` module, which is used to visualise Verilog code (converted into a netlist) with a block diagram.
 The output is in SVG format.

+## Individual Statement
+### How will my code be used by team including what order are modules in your team project compiled?
+* Code will be inserted into Team part after `Verishot.AST` and `Verishot.Netlist` modules, as this module requires the output from the netlist which follows output of the AST module.
+* The main API required for this module is the `visualiseNetlists` function defined in `src/visualiser/visualise.fs`.
+It requires the project name, all netlists, all user-defined module declarations, an optional CSS stylesheet and an optional JavaScript script.
+### Which parts if any are code written for other people?
+* I wrote the SVG library (`Verishot.SVG`) located in `../libs/svg.fs`.
+More information is provided below.

+### Which parts if any of code you use is written by others?
+* None

+### What help have you obtained/given others debugging or doing code review?
+* Contributed to `oll16` and `ng2517`'s Expecto testing infrastructure

+### How did you work out (who de)
+* This module heavily relies on core types (located in `../libs/core_types.fs`) co-developed by the team.
+We discussed on the interfacing types before and during work to make sure the features supported are adequate.

 ## Details and examples
 Example SVGs are located in the `SVGOutput` folder (best viewed using `Google Chrome`).
 These are produced by running `dotnet run` in this folder, and the netlist and declarations used to generate these SVGs are located in `src/main.fs`.